nimjetushar/Namespace.js/README.md

 Namespace("app.test.demo");

 ```
-Note: While creating namespace the nested member variable should always be **object** any other member type will result in error.
+Note: While creating namespace the nested member variable should always be **object** and any other member type (such as string, number, boolean, etc...) will result in error.